icanzilb/ALAssetsLibrary-CustomPhotoAlbum/README.md

 # Description

 A nice ALAssetsLibrary category for saving images into custom photo album by @MarinTodorov.
+I added new feature writeImageDataToSavedPhotosAlbumVural, You can save image from NSData and save photo metadata. @vuraltuna

-# Usage
+## Usage

     //           |image|: the target image to be saved
     //       |albumName|: custom album name